Sanazre/Windows_IT_Support_toolkit/README.md

 ## 🧠 Why this matters?
 These are **practical tools** that real IT supporters and admins use every day.
-Created with ❤️ by Sanaz Rezaei – IT Supporter & System Admin Trainee in Denmark.
+Created with ❤️ by Sanaz Rezaei – IT Supporter & System Admin  in Denmark.

 ---